Donetsk Republic (movement): Russo-Ukrainian War

 In 2014, the organization founded the Donetsk People's Republic, which Ukraine's government deems a terrorist organization.

 The group's leader, Andrei Purgin, was arrested by the Security Service of Ukraine during the 2014 pro-Russian unrest.

-Th movement won the 2014 Donbas general elections with 68.53% of the vote and 68 seats.
+The movement won the 2014 Donbas general elections with 68.53% of the vote and 68 seats.
 The Communist Party of the Donetsk People's Republic participates in the Donetsk Republic's parliamentary group.
 In the election campaign prior to these elections only the candidate of Donetsk Republic, Alexander Zakharchenko, used billboards.
 This resulted to the only visible campaign advertising in Donetsk being in support of Zakharchenko.

 In the days and weeks prior until the postponement of the DNR October 2015 local elections (to 21 February 2016) 90% of the (campaign) advertising was done by Donetsk Republic.

+Following the full-scale invasion

+On 23 July 2022 the public movement "Donetsk Republic" and the party "United Russia" signed a cooperation agreement, the document was signed by the secretary of the General Council of the United Russia party Andrey Turchak and the head of the Donetsk People's Republic Denis Pushilin.
+Since September 2022, the acceptance of applications from members of the movement has begun, according to the Donetsk Republic Public Movement, a year later, more than 67,000 of their activists joined the ranks of the United Russia party.